directus-labs/guest-authoring/post/passwordless-authentication-in-directus-flows-with-plivo/index.md

 }
 ```

-This code crudely cleans up the phone number which is great for testing purposes.
-It also ensures a standard format for the phone number stored against the user account.
-We'll get back to that later.

-- Click the save button and then save the flow.
-- In a browser, navigate to the Trigger URL we noted earlier.
-- Staying in the browser, edit the Trigger URL appending `?phone_number=07123456789&country_code=44` to the end.
+Save the flow, open your browser and navigate to your Trigger URL appended with `?phone_number=07123456789&country_code=44` to the end.
 This will trigger the flow, clean up the phone number and return the following JSON: `{"phone_number":"+447123456789"}`

-- If you see that, then the cleanup script is working as expected.
+If this is your response, then the Number Cleanup operation works.

 ## Creating the Plivo OTP Session